It’s “What have you been watching?”, your chance to recommend anything you’ve been watching this week

 As I’ve remarked before, every sci-fi show needs to have a Groundhog Day episode sooner or later, and despite Travelers‘ ‘no do-overs’ rule, it went for it this week in what was the show’s first properly cool™ episode this season.
 Actually more a combination of ST:TNG‘s Lower Decks, Person of Interest‘s If-Then-Else and The Edge of Tomorrow, it managed to be a ‘cast-light’ episode, moved on its own rules, gave us a glimpse at the Director, added a bit more detail about how the whole process worked, provided some surprisingly moving moments and injected some timey-wimey cleverness into what could – and almost did – become very repetitive.

-Best ep of the season so far, even if there were a few times when the logic of the whole thing escaped them (eg Why didn’t she just drive into the bad guy?
+Best ep of the season so far, even if there were a few times when the logic of the whole thing escaped them (eg (spoiler alert) Why didn’t she just drive into the bad guy?
 Why did he get off the bike and start running?).